KevinGimbel/passt/README.md

 ## Usage: library

-Use the standard character sets.
+**Using the standard character set**

 This means possible characters are:
 -  `a-zA-Z0-9` if no special chars are included
 -  `a-zA-Z0-9` and `!§$%&/()=?´-_.,:;#'+*<>°^` if special chars are included